MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 |![Graphic showing the camera button.](media/RAHL_Camera.png "Camera")|Take a photo of what you see.|
 |![Graphic showing the pin button.](media/RAHL_Pin.png "Pin")|Place the call window wherever you want by using the Pin button.
 You can use the same button to unpin the call window.|

-Anyone on the call can also send files, which will pop up in the space of people they're collaborating with.
+Anyone on the call can also send files, which will pop up in the space of the people they're collaborating with.

 ## Supported types of calls